mynameisjeff99/2022_dei_summer/gender_race_recognition/README.md

 - Reorganize the folder for clarity.
 - Separate get_census_names_csv into 2 files.
 - Separate data_labeling into 2 files.
-- Separate the ml_model_application into 2 files.
+- Separate classify_from_pct_data into 2 files.
 - Improve the gender guesser to place more weight for names used by people born in 1950-1990.
-- In ml_model_application, find a better way to classify partial-detected data (i.e. having pct data inferred from only name or only image)
+- In classify_from_pct_data, find a better way to classify partial-detected data (i.e. having pct data inferred from only name or only image)